 Math for Love developed a summer school elementary curriculum in 2016, and revised and expanded it in 2017.
-You can purchase PDFs of our curriculum at the links below, or click here for a full price sheet.
+You can purchase PDFs of our curriculum at the links below, or download free samples.

 - Kindergarten – Sample or Purchase Full Curriculum

 - 1st Grade – Sample or Purchase Full Curriculum

 - 2nd Grade – Sample or Purchase Full Curriculum